One thing that both children and parents experience alike, is fear.

-All children experience fear and all parents experience fear, as well.
-A main challenge I hear from parents is how to listen to their fearful child without their own fears obstructing them from being the supportive parent their child needs.
+A main challenge I hear from parents is how to listen to their fearful child without their own fears preventing them from being the supportive parent their child needs.

-To start helping guide your child through fear, know that fear is a normal response to new experiences.
+To begin the process of guiding your child through fear, be aware that fear is a normal response to new experiences.

 7 Tips for Supporting Your Fearful Child

-- Find a support person you can vent your fears to so you are not letting your fears get in the way of being emotionally available for your child.
+- Find a support person you can vent your fears to so you aren’t letting them get in the way of you being emotionally available for your child.

-- Study about Communication Blocks and empathetic responses so you’ll respond effectively to allow your child to keep expressing themselves rather than shutting down.
+- Develop your knowledge around Communication Blocks and empathetic responses which will allow you to respond effectively to your child, and encourage them to keep expressing themselves (rather than shut down).

 - Be with your child in the moment.
-Hold their hand or put an arm around them if this is helpful for them to feel secure and comforted.
+Hold their hand or put an arm around them if this helps them to feel comforted and secure.

 - Don’t be too involved.
 You are not the one feeling their fear so it’s not up to you to tell them how to solve their problems.
-Instead, later when they are calm, you can discuss and find solutions together.
+Instead, speak to them later on and calmly discuss the problem to find solutions together.

 - Get moving.
 Physical activity can be calming during stressful times.
 You can discuss this possible solution with your child during problem-solving sessions.

 - Don’t avoid activities.
 If your child is afraid of an activity, such as swimming, ease them in gradually.
-It took my daughter quite a while before she would put her face in the water.
+It took my daughter quite a while before she would dare go under water.
 We never pushed her nor kept her from learning how to swim.
 We gave her time to overcome her fear.

-- Don’t try to take away your child’s suffering through the communication block called placating.
+- Avoid placating.
+It is a common communication block that parents use to “take away” their child’s suffering.
 Your children need to know that they can handle emotionally difficult times and come out feeling successful and proud in the end.